moneyhub/navy/docs/getting-started/2-day-to-day-usage.md

 ## Streaming logs for a service

-Navy works very similar to Docker Compose when it comes to streaming logs:
+Navy is very similar to Docker Compose when it comes to streaming logs:

 ```sh
 $ navy logs my-awesome-webapp